Assessing Recent Team Performance Trends

 To identify when a manager may change a team's fortunes, it's essential to observe managerial tactical adjustments.
 These can manifest as shifts in formations or alterations to the starting lineup, which often indicate strategic developments.

-Monitoring matches following the transfer window is beneficial, as managers typically utilize this period to experiment with different strategies.
+Crystal Palace demonstrates that precise tactical modifications can lead to improved performance, as seen during their unbeaten run.
+Monitoring matches following the transfer window is beneficial, as managers typically use this period to experiment with different strategies.

 Evaluating Impact of Key Player Transfers and Injuries